-Not all taps are created equal and when choosing fittings for your bathroom, it pays to conduct a little research when it comes to finding products that are compatible with your property’s water pressure.
-To help you get your head around the concept, we’ve compiled this useful guide that explains the ins and outs of water pressure and why it is so important.
+Not all taps are created equally and when choosing fittings for your bathroom, it pays to conduct a little research when it comes to finding products that are compatible with your property’s water pressure.
+To help you get your head around the concept, we’ve compiled this useful guide.
+It explains the ins and outs of water pressure and why it is so important.

 What is water pressure?